Chester Northgate railway station: Railway line

 Although Chester Northgate closed and the line to the station itself lifted, the line north of the station (avoiding Northgate by the Liverpool Road spur) remained for another 25 years.
-It was used by the Corus steelmaking plant at Shotton until March 1980.
+It was used by the British Steel plant at Shotton until March 1980.

 Freight continued to pass north of the former station on a double-tracked line until 20 April 1984.
 Goods services resumed on a single-tracked line on 31 August 1986, before final closure in October 1992.